NVlabs/SPADE/README.md

 ## Dataset Preparation

-For COCO-stuff, Cityscapes or ADE20K, the datasets must be downloaded beforehand.
+For COCO-Stuff, Cityscapes or ADE20K, the datasets must be downloaded beforehand.
 Please download them on the respective webpages.
 In case of COCO-stuff, we put a few sample images in this code repo.

+**Preparing COCO-Stuff Dataset**.
+The dataset can be downloaded [here](https://github.com/nightrome/cocostuff).
+In particular, you will need to download train2017.zip, val2017.zip, stuffthingmaps_trainval2017.zip, and annotations_trainval2017.zip.
+The images, labels, and instance maps should be arranged in the same directory structure as in `datasets/coco_stuff/`.
+In particular, we used an instance map that combines both the boundaries of "things instance map" and "stuff label map".
+To do this, we used a simple script `datasets/coco_generate_instance_map.py`.
+Please install `pycocotools` using `pip install pycocotools` and refer to the script to generate instance maps.

 There are different modes to load images by specifying `--preprocess_mode` along with `--load_size`. `--crop_size`.
 There are options such as `resize_and_crop`, which resizes the images into square images of side length `load_size` and randonly crops to `crop_size`. `scale_shortside_and_crop` scales the image to have shortside of length `load_size` and crops to `crop_size` x `crop_size` square.
 To see all modes, please use `python train.py --help` and take a look at `data/base_dataset.py`.
 By default at training phase, the images are randomy flipped horizontally.
 To prevent this use `--no_flip`.